 The diagram of paramecium shows ciliary slipper shaped elongated structure.
 It can visible to the naked eyes as a whitish or greyish spot.
-Paramecium is often described as cigar shaped or spindle shaped.
-Its body is elongated, and blunt rounded end and somewhat pointed at posterior end.
-In the cross section diagram, it is circular with greatest diameter behind the centre of body.
+They often described as cigar shaped or spindle shaped.
+The body is elongated, and blunt rounded end and somewhat pointed at posterior end.
+In the cross section diagram, it is circular with greatest diameter behind the center of body.
 The body of paramecium distinguished into an oral or ventral surface and an aboral or dorsal surface.

 External Diagram of Paramecium

 The external diagram of paramecium shows Oral groove, Pellicle, and cilia.
 Before exploring the external diagram of paramecium we should know the size of paramecium.